-For selection of tuckpointing mortars, the overall appearance of the final mortars would depend on a match on the sands, which constitute the dominant proportions of the mortars.
-Sands to be used (1) should be siliceous for all mortars examined, (2) should match in color to the color of sands in the examined mortars, (3) should preferably be from similar sources, (4) should be free of any debris, unsound, clay particles, or any potentially deleterious constituents, (5) should conform to the size requirements of ASTM C 144 for masonry sand, (6) should not exceed maximum 3 times the sum of separate volumes of cement, and/or lime, and (7) should be durable.
-No pigment should be added to the mortars.
-Due to atmospheric weathering and alterations, an exact match in color to the existing mortars may not be possible, which, even if possible, could alter in future due to continued atmospheric weathering in the presence of oxygen, moisture, and other environmental elements.
+Overall appearance of the final mortar would depend on a match on sand that constitutes the dominant proportion of the mortar.
+Sands to be used should be siliceous, match in color to the color of sand in the examined mortar, though not as fine as the one determined, preferably be from similar source, be free of any debris, unsound, clay particles, or any potentially deleterious constituents such as mica flakes, conform to the size requirements of ASTM C 144 for masonry sand, not exceed maximum 3 times the volumes of lime, and be durable.

+No pigment should be added to the pointing mortar.
+Use of Portland cement or Portland cement-based blended cement especially at amounts approaching that of lime should be avoided.
+Initial rate of absorption (suction), and compressive strength of host masonry units are also important to determine the suitable mortar type, e.g., water retention properties (controlled by lime content) of mortar should be matched with the suction properties of masonry units.
+Due to atmospheric weathering and alterations, an exact match in color to the existing mortars may not be possible, which, even if possible, could alter in future due to continued atmospheric weathering in the presence of oxygen, moisture, salt solutions, and other elements.